Floor 13: Deep State

 - 0 % neutral mentions

 The atmosphere of the game is widely praised for its beauty and immersive qualities, effectively conveying a noir, black ops vibe.
-However, some users feel that while the atmosphere is rich, the gameplay lacks substance, leading to repetitive and tedious experiences.
+However, many users feel that while the atmosphere is rich, the gameplay suffers from repetitive tasks that detract from the overall experience.

 “Very pretty, dripping with atmosphere, but essentially not a game.”